 Each patient is different.
 On average, our patients see results after between two and six visits.
 Typically, more severe muscle overuse cases require more sessions before patients experience notable relief.
 Additionally, some patients may be asked to do "homework" between sessions, taking an active role in their recovery by performing at-home exercises and taking other precautions to protect their muscles.

 Patients don't usually require recovery time after an ART session.
 At its core, an ART session is an advanced form of massage.
 While ART typically requires a series of sessions for maximum results, patients don't have to deal with the recovery time that comes with more invasive forms of muscle therapy.

-If you live near Springfield or Weaubleau, Missouri and you think ART might be right for you, reach out to Loehr Chiropractic & Acupuncture.
+If you live near Springfield or Weaubleau, Missouri and you think ART might be right for you, reach out to our team at Loehr Health Center.
 Our experienced doctors are committed to increasing your mobility and reducing your pain in a non-invasive, comfortable way.
 That’s why we provide a variety of natural health options including ART, chiropractic care, acupuncture, nutritional services, and more.
 If you have any further questions regarding Active Release Technique 101, contact us today to explore the possibilities and request an appointment.